Okanogan County profile

 Summary

-Okanogan County’s labor supply is 18,514 workers.
-Total nonfarm employment in the county was 13,590 for December 2024, with a not seasonally adjusted unemployment rate of 6.4%.
-The government makes up the largest industry sector with an annual average employment of 5,085 out of 17,037 total annual average employment.
+Okanogan County’s labor supply is 17,746 workers.
+Total nonfarm employment in the county was 13,470 for February 2025, with a not seasonally adjusted unemployment rate of 7.2%.
+Total nonfarm employment during February 2025 was 13,540 jobs, an increase of 390 jobs from February 2024 and an increase of 80 jobs from January 2025.
+Government jobs increased by 90 jobs over the year and increased by 80 jobs over the month.
+The monthly job gains from January 2025 were concentrated in the local government subsector.
+The government sector makes up the largest industry with an annual average employment of 5,085 jobs out of 17,037 total annual average employment.
 The county has 1,474 establishments employing workers covered by the Washington State Employment Security Act.
 The population of people 16 and above is 34,281.

 Geography